ADGEfficiency/data-science-south/content/lessons/ci-cd.md

           pytest tests
 ```

-## Why Continuous Deployment?
+## Continuous Deployment

 Continuous Deployment (CD) is a software engineering technique where changes to a codebase are deployed automatically.

-Automated deployments allows teams to deploy infrastructure to the cloud reliably, without any manual work.
+Automated deployments allows teams to deploy infrastructure to the cloud automatically, without any manual work.
+Manual deployments come with the non-zero risk of human error, and cost of developer time.

 CD is based around deploying Git branches, commonly after code is merged or pushed from one branch to another.
+CD should only occur after CI tests have passed.

-## Continuous Deployment in GitHub Actions
+### Continuous Deployment in GitHub Actions

-GitHub Actions is a CI/CD (Continuous Integration/Continuous Deployment) provider that integrates directly with GitHub.
+`.github/workflows/deploy.yaml` is a CD workflow that runs on every push to the `main` branch.
+It:

-Github Actions is configured by putting `yaml` files into the `.github/workflows` folder of a Github repository.
+- sets up Node & Python environments,

-`.github/workflows/deploy.yaml` is a CI workflow that runs on every push to the `main` branch.
+- installs dependencies,

-It sets up Node & Python environments, installs dependencies, and then deploys a CDK app to AWS:
+- deploys a CDK app to AWS.

 ```yaml
 fn:.github/workflows/deploy.yaml